 Your stay at Copper Creek Villas includes free WiFi access.
 This complimentary WiFi is good enough to check email or do some social media activities but insufficient for streaming Netflix or other video.
 Plan ahead and save videos to your device before leaving home.

-Self-parking is available at no charge for hotel guests.
+Overnight self-parking is available at a charge of $24 per night for hotel guests.

 Transportation From Copper Creek Villas To Disney Parks

 To access Magic Kingdom you will take a boat from Copper Creek at Disney’s Wilderness Resort.
 The boat goes directly from the dock located behind the resort to Magic Kingdom on a continuous loop.

 Disney’s Wilderness Lodge and Disney’s Fort Wilderness Cabins and Campgrounds are different resorts and require boat transportation to access each other.
 Find the boat dock behind the Wilderness Lodge.
 This loop takes you to Fort Wilderness Resort or Disney’s Contemporary.